osovv/reatom/docs/src/content/docs/blog/what-is-state-manager.md

 ## The disunity

-There are a lot of articles around "state" term and a lof of libraries which interprets "state management" in a different ways.
-Somebody separates network cache and local states in a different categories.
-Somebody didn't see a borders between any kind of data sources, by focusing on reactivity.
+The term "state" has become widely discussed, with numerous articles and libraries offering various interpretations of "state management".
+Some approaches separate network cache and local state into distinct categories, while others view all data sources as interconnected, focusing instead on reactivity.

-This article generalize observation of our industry and trying to find the base of FRP, OORP, cache invalidation strategies and data management as it is.
-There are intentionally a lot of dry definitions without examples to save the size and show only the important.
+This article aims to distill insights from the industry to identify the foundations of Functional Reactive Programming (FRP), Object-Oriented Reactive Programming (OORP), cache invalidation strategies, and data management principles.
+Purposefully concise and definition-focused, it omits examples to keep the content brief, highlighting only the essential concepts.

 ## Reactivity